solygambas/next-projects/README.md

 ## <a name="propertypulse"></a> 7) Property Pulse

-A property rental website using Tailwind CSS, MongoDB and TypeScript.
+A property rental website using Tailwind CSS, MongoDB, and TypeScript.

 [See 07-property-pulse folder](07-property-pulse)